suryam144/Word-Similarity/README.md

-•	Program built in C to calculate Jenson-Shannon distance to find word similarity in text files
+•	Program built in C to calculate Jensen-Shannon distance to find word similarity in text files

 •	Utilized multi-threading to view and analyze text within multiple files